Gas Turbines

 We also have expertise and practical experience to impart the best practice guidance in this sector to reduce the risk of failure.

-• We have decades of experience working as operators of power plants or providing expert advice to operators, from new built, operation, life extension to end of life.
+• We have decades of experience working as operators of power plants or providing expert advice to operators, from new build, operations, and life extension to end of life.

 • We can advise on international best practice for the operation and maintenance of generators.